Architecture of Hyderabad: Indo-Saracenic

 The last Nizam Mir Osman Ali Khan is called as the maker of modern Hyderabad.
 The buildings constructed during his reign are impressive and represent a rich style of Indo-Saracenic architecture, such as the Osmania University and Moazzam Jahi Market.
 These buildings are quite distinct from their earlier Qutb Shahi counterparts.

 In the early 20th century, the Nizam invited British architect Vincent Esch to design four major public buildings of Hyderabad — the Hyderabad High Court, Osmania General Hospital, City College, and Kachiguda Railway Station.
 Esch, a pioneer of the contemporary Indo-Saracenic style designed these building in this style combining Indo-Islamic and European features.

 The Spanish Mosque, Paigah Tombs, Mahbub Mansion, Saidani Ma Tomb, Aza Khana-e-Zohra, Hill Fort Palace, and Nizamia Hospital, also contribute to the architecture of this period.

 Art Deco

 State Bank of Hyderabad building designed by Mohammed Fayazuddin.

 Alhambra in Banjara Hills, residence of Mohammed Fayazuddin.

 Art deco buildings were built in the 1930s and 1940s.
 Art Deco style was introduced to Hyderabad by a German architect called Karl Heinz.
 The Moazzam Jahi Market, SBH Building, buildings by Mohammed Fayazuddin and a number of cinema halls are examples of such architecture.

 Post-Independence (1947 CE – present)

 Hostel buildings at the Indian Institute of Technology Hyderabad designed by Christopher Benninger.

-Modern architectural styles with skyscrapers of glass and steel dominate the newer areas of the city.
-These include the new airport at Shamshabad, Cyber Towers in Hi-Tec City etc.
+In the decades immediately following Indian independence, architecture in Hyderabad was largely utilitarian, characterized by modernist and functionalist civic buildings.
+However, the city's architectural landscape underwent a dramatic transformation in the late 1990s with the establishment of HITEC City.
+This marked the introduction of contemporary high-tech architecture, typified by glass-facade IT parks, sprawling corporate campuses, and geometric commercial complexes such as the iconic Cyber Towers.

+In the 21st century, particularly in the years following the formation of Telangana, the city experienced a massive vertical growth spurt.
+Driven by the state government's policy of unlimited Floor Space Index (FSI), western zones such as Gachibowli, Nanakramguda, and Kokapet became the epicenter for a major real estate and architectural boom.
+This era fundamentally shifted the city's identity from a sprawling, low-rise historical hub to a modern metropolis.

+Contemporary architectural trends in the city are increasingly defined by ultra-luxury residential megaprojects and mixed-use developments that incorporate global architectural styles, high-altitude structural engineering, and high-density master planning.
+A prominent example of this new architectural phase is SAS Crown in Kokapet, which rises over 230 metres and is the tallest building in Hyderabad and South India.